Tiffany VanDeHay, from Riverside Kayak Connection in Wyandotte, started kayaking in the Detroit River after coming here from a small town.

 As she points out, there aren’t a whole lot of beaches or other places to access the water in and around Detroit, but when you get out in the water, everything opens up.

 “People are totally amazed,” VanDeHay says.
 “You see a lot of wildlife.
 We’ve seen evidence of beaver.
 You’ll see mink occasionally.
 Colder times of year you can see bald eagles.
-I don’t think anybody perceives those kind of animals being in a city.”
+I don’t think anybody perceives those kinds of animals being in a city.”

 Being at water level also allows people to get closer to some of these animals than they would otherwise.
 This is about as close to wild as you can get and still be in the city.